 Rory first.
 It is good to see pipers in a band showing loyalty and support for their pipe major’s choice of music.
 (Incidentally, Rory chose not to tell us that he was a piper in Scottish Power).
 Loyalty is a rare thing in some quarters these days; and I agree with him on the need for bands to vary their MSR repertoire.
 If you read my reports on the Worlds over the last 10 years you will see that it has been a constant theme.
-My opinion as to the quality of the Royal Scottish Pipers’ Society as a tune has already been made and can be re-read here.
+My opinion as to the quality of the Royal Scottish Pipers’ Society as a tune has already been made.

 There are no rights or wrongs in tune selections for bands; if a pipe major likes a tune then he is perfectly entitled to have his band play it – but he stands or falls on the judgement of his listeners and the adjudicators as to its suitability.
 And when the results don’t come he takes the blame.
 Scottish Power, one of the top band’s in the world, will still be smarting after failing to collect any points at the British Championships just over a week ago, and like true champions have come out fighting, determined to re-assert themselves.
 That too is a good thing and worthy of them; I’m sure they’ll do much better in Belfast on Saturday.